 School uniform is worn by all students in Years 7 to 11.
-For full details please read the 2019/20 uniform leaflet.
+For full details please read the 2020/21 uniform guidelines.

 Hooded and non-uniform sweatshirts, tracksuits, jeans and leggings are NOT allowed.
 Outdoor coats and hats are allowed outside the school buildings but must be removed before lessons.
 Muslim girls may wear traditional dress in plain black material with school trousers, but a tie and blazer MUST be worn.
 Long skirts are not permitted.
 A hijab may be worn and must be plain black material with a simple fastening.